JueLin/cs231n/README.md

 ## Description:

-This repository contains my personal solutions to assignments in an awesome Stanford open courses: CS231n Convolutional Neural Networks for Visual Recognition.
+This repository contains my personal solutions to assignments in an awesome Stanford open course: CS231n Convolutional Neural Networks for Visual Recognition.
 Really appreciate all course instructors, Prof. Li Fei-fei, Andrej Karpathy and Justin Johnson for providing such comprehensive and rewarding course materials.
 I highly recommend interested ones to walk through this course ASAP, since firstly it is indeed an excellent one, plus it won't be free-of-charge for following quarters LOL.